 No – the time is mine and I’m going to use every second to do more, add more, be more.
 No fucking random thing is going to have my time.

-Well, I’m not employed, so for me money is kind of a random thing.
+Well, I’m not employed so, for me, money is kind of a random thing.

 Right now you have four clients and you’re doing pretty well.
 Tomorrow your clients’ projects are over and they don’t need you anymore, so you’re not doing pretty well anymore.

-What do you know, what about that?
+So, what about that?
 This random thing seems to be pretty important, suddenly.

 But you keep trying to make money and you’re too focused on making more, you can’t see other sources of income.
 You blind idiot!